Yacht Galley Cooking: Safety, Provisioning, and Food Preparation at Sea

 Catching and Cooking Fresh Seafood Aboard

-For many cruisers and liveaboards, fishing from a sailboat and catching seafood is an integral part of life afloat.
+For many cruisers and liveaboards, fishing from a sailboat and catching seafood when sailing is an integral part of life afloat.
 Crabs, in particular, are commonly harvested in coastal and tropical regions and can provide excellent meals with minimal equipment.
 However, knowing how to catch crabs safely and legally requires familiarity with local regulations, correct capture methods, and safe handling practices.

 Equally important is understanding how to cook crabs on a yacht, where boiling water, confined spaces, strong odors, and shell waste must all be managed carefully.
 Poor handling or undercooking can present health risks, especially in warm climates where spoilage occurs rapidly.
 Then there is my favorite, how to cook crab cakes on board.